 He takes the helm as the NAACP's 17th president just months before the organization's centennial anniversary and as the group looks to boost its coffers.

 "There are a small number of groups to whom all black people in this country owe a debt of gratitude, and the NAACP is one of them," Jealous said.
 "There is work that is undone. ...
-The need continues and our children continue to be
+The need continues and our children continue to be at great risk in this country."

 Jealous succeeds Bruce Gordon, who resigned abruptly in March 2007.
 Gordon left after 19 months, citing clashes with board members over management style and the NAACP's mission as his reasons for leaving.
 Dennis Courtland Hayes had been serving as interim president and chief executive officer.
 Jealous was born in Pacific Grove, and educated at Columbia University and Oxford University, where he was a Rhodes Scholar.